True Extra Virgin Olive Oil

 Olive Oil Freshness

-It is often difficult in the supermarket environment to determine how old the contents of a bottle of olive oil are.
+It is often difficult in the grocery store environment to determine how old the contents of a bottle of olive oil are.
 There may be a ‘best before’ date, but you have no idea when the clock started on the ‘best before’ timing.
 Freshness is of enormous significance in the olive oil world, concerning taste and health benefits.

 As with all fruit juices, olive oil is of course at its best immediately after it is made.
 The oil experiences a slow degradation from that time until about 12 – 14 months after production.
 After that, the degradation accelerates.